reececomo/pixijs-input-devices/README.md

 > [!WARNING]
 > **Fallback Hover Effect:** If there is no `"pointerover"` or `"mouseover"` handler detected on a container, `UINavigation`
 >  will apply abasic alpha effect to the selected item to indicate which container is currently the navigation target.
 This
-> can be disabled by setting `UINavigation.options.useFallbackHoverEffect` to `false`.
+> can be disabled by setting `UINavigation.options.enableFallbackOverEffect` to `false`.

 ### Default Binds